mklabs/node-fileset/README.md

       .on('exclude', console.log.bind(console, 'excludes'))
       .on('end', console.log.bind(console, 'end'));

+fileset returns an instance of EventEmitter, with an `includes` property which is the array of Fileset objects (inheriting from `miniglob.Miniglob`) that were used during the mathing process, shoud you want to use them individually.

 Check out the [tests](https://github.com/mklabs/node-fileset/tree/master/tests) for more examples.

 ## tests

-just run `npm test` (make sure to install devDependencies too)
+just run `npm test`

 ## why

 mainly as a build tool with cake files, to provide me an easy way to get a list of files by either using glob or path patterns, optionnaly allowing exclude patterns to filter out the results.

-All the magic is happening in  [node-glob](https://github.com/isaacs/node-glob) and [findit](https://github.com/substack/node-findit)y, check them out !
+All the magic is happening in [miniglob](https://github.com/isaacs/miniglob) and [minimatch](https://github.com/isaacs/minimatch), check them out !